Solin: Settlements

 In the vernacular, Solin is divided into eight neighbourhoods: Centar, Priko vode, Srednja strana, Sveti Kajo, Rupotina, Vranjic, Mravince and Kučine.

 History

 Ancient Salona

 In the late ancient times, Salona's importance was great both politically and religiously.
+It was the birthplace of Emperor Diocletian, who ruled the Roman Empire from 284 to 305 AD.
+He was born around 244, and served as a soldier and then a Roman army officer as a young man.

-Salona was an early Roman settlement, which became overshadowed when Emperor Diocletian constructed the nearby Diocletian's Palace in about the year 300 AD.
+Salona was an early Roman settlement, which became overshadowed when Diocletian constructed the nearby Diocletian's Palace in about the year 300 AD.
 Surviving local residents of Salona, after the Avars retreated from those regions, to a settlement "Spalatum", today's (Split), at the location of Diocletian's Palace (probably around the middle 7th century AD).
 Christianity in Salona probably originated during the time of the apostles.